-As part of the update of the closure plan under the existing advanced exploration permit that was required for the planned bulk sample program, an engagement plan was prepared, approved and successfully implemented.
-Subsequent lengthy discussions were held with ministry officials and the final plan was submitted on December 20, 2019.
-As a result of progressive rehabilitation and improvements to the closure plan, financial assurance to be filed with the plan is expected to be significantly less than that which is already filed for the existing advanced exploration permit.
-Acceptance of the plan is anticipated in the next quarter.
+As a result of progressive rehabilitation and improvements to the closure plan, financial assurance to be filed with the plan is significantly less than that which is already filed for the existing advanced exploration permit.
 A maintenance agreement and Quarry Permit from the Ministry of Natural Resources and Forestry allows for any needed road maintenance work, if required for bulk sampling.
 In an effort to minimize site environmental impacts and reduce costs, an application for a quarry amendment was submitted.
-This amendment would allow unlimited extraction of aggregate from its dimension stone quarry and would permit the bulk sample crushing at the quarry site.
-While under review at the end of the quarter, approval was received in March.
+This amendment, approved on March 25, 2020, allows unlimited extraction of aggregate from its dimension stone quarry and would permit the bulk sample crushing at the quarry site.